mirvald-space/polishdom_bot/README.md

 # PolishDom Bot

 PolishDom Bot is a multifunctional Telegram bot designed to help users learn the Polish language and prepare for obtaining the Karta Polaka (Polish Card).
+The bot utilizes AI technology to provide an immersive and interactive learning experience.

-## Functionality
+## Key Features

+1. **AI-Powered Virtual Consul for Karta Polaka Preparation**:

+   - Simulates a real interview experience with an AI-driven virtual Polish consul
+   - Generates dynamic, context-aware questions based on typical Karta Polaka interview topics
+   - Provides instant, detailed feedback on user responses, helping to improve answer quality
+   - Offers personalized advice and tips for better interview performance

-1. **Polish Language Level Test**:
+2. **Polish Language Level Test**:

-   - 36-question test
-   - Determines Polish language proficiency from A1 to B2 level
+   - 36-question test to determine Polish language proficiency from A1 to B2 level

-2. **Karta Polaka Interview Preparation**:

-   - Simulates an interview with 10 random questions
-   - Evaluates answers and provides a detailed report

-3. **Polish Language Quiz**:
+3. **Interactive Polish Language Quiz**:

-   - Interactive quiz with questions in Polish
+   - Engaging quiz with questions in Polish to reinforce language skills
-   - Tracks user scores
+   - Tracks user scores and progress over time

-4. **Polish Facts Sender**:
+4. **Polish Culture and Language Content**:

-   - Periodically sends interesting facts about Poland to a linked channel
+   - Sends interesting facts about Poland to a linked channel

-5. **Polish Phrases Sender**:

-   - Regularly sends useful Polish phrases with translations
+   - Regularly delivers useful Polish phrases with translations

-6. **Movie Recommendations**:
+5. **Polish Movie Recommendations**:

-   - Sends curated lists of Polish movies for viewing
+   - Curates and sends lists of Polish movies to enhance cultural understanding

-7. **Channel Integration**:

-   - Requires subscription to a specific Telegram channel for access to bot features

-8. **Progress Tracking**:
+6. **Progress Tracking**:
-   - Saves user results in a MongoDB database
+   - Saves user results and progress in a MongoDB database for personalized learning paths

-## Requirements
+## Technical Requirements

 - Python 3.12+
 - MongoDB
 - Telegram Bot Token
-- OpenAI API key
+- OpenAI API key (for AI-powered virtual consul)
-- TMDB API key
+- TMDB API key (for movie recommendations)

 ## Installation